Polymer/old-docs-site/getting-the-code.md

 ## Repository structure

 The entirety of the {{site.project_title}} is composed of a number of Git repositories.
-Most are included as submodules in the main `toolkit` repository.
+Most are included as submodules in the main `polymer` repository.
 However, understanding the various pieces will help you navigate the codebase.

 We have factored our repositories into atomic chunks, and then created